How do changes to UK Inheritance Tax affect pensions for expats?

 But this logic, doesn’t remain.

-The UK have announced a move to a residence-based IHT regime.
+The UK has moved to a residence-based IHT regime.

 This means expats who’ve lived outside of the UK for more than 10 years (or 10 of the last 20 years), will only pay UK Inheritance Tax on their UK-situs assets.